OSI model: Layer 4: Transport layer

 The OSI connection-oriented transport protocol defines five classes of connection-mode transport protocols, ranging from class 0 (which is also known as TP0 and provides the fewest features) to class 4 (TP4, designed for less reliable networks, similar to the Internet).
 Class 0 contains no error recovery and was designed for use on network layers that provide error-free connections.
 Class 4 is closest to TCP, although TCP contains functions, such as the graceful close, which OSI assigns to the session layer.
 Also, all OSI TP connection-mode protocol classes provide expedited data and preservation of record boundaries.
 Detailed characteristics of TP0–4 classes are shown in the following table:

 An easy way to visualize the transport layer is to compare it with a post office, which deals with the dispatch and classification of mail and parcels sent.
 A post office inspects only the outer envelope of mail to determine its delivery.
 Higher layers may have the equivalent of double envelopes, such as cryptographic presentation services that can be read by the addressee only.
 Roughly speaking, tunnelling protocols operate at the transport layer, such as carrying non-IP protocols such as IBM's SNA or Novell's IPX over an IP network, or end-to-end encryption with IPsec.
 While Generic Routing Encapsulation (GRE) might seem to be a network-layer protocol, if the encapsulation of the payload takes place only at the endpoint, GRE becomes closer to a transport protocol that uses IP headers but contains complete Layer 2 frames or Layer 3 packets to deliver to the endpoint.
 L2TP carries PPP frames inside transport segments.

 Although not developed under the OSI Reference Model and not strictly conforming to the OSI definition of the transport layer, the Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP) of the Internet Protocol Suite are commonly categorized as layer 4 protocols within OSI.

 Transport Layer Security (TLS) does not strictly fit inside the model either.
 It contains characteristics of the transport and presentation layers.

 Layer 5: Session layer

 The session layer creates the setup, controls the connections, and ends the teardown, between two or more computers, which is called a "session".
-Since DNS and other Name Resolution Protocols operate in this part of the layer, common functions of the session layer include user logon (establishment), name lookup (management), and user logoff (termination) functions.
-Including this matter, authentication protocols are also built into most client software, such as FTP Client and NFS Client for Microsoft Networks.
-Therefore, the session layer establishes, manages and terminates the connections between the local and remote application.
+Common functions of the session layer include user logon (establishment) and user logoff (termination) functions.
+Including this matter, authentication methods are also built into most client software, such as FTP Client and NFS Client for Microsoft Networks.
+Therefore, the session layer establishes, manages and terminates the connections between the local and remote applications.
 The session layer also provides for full-duplex, half-duplex, or simplex operation, and establishes procedures for checkpointing, suspending, restarting, and terminating a session between two related streams of data, such as an audio and a video stream in a web-conferencing application.
 Therefore, the session layer is commonly implemented explicitly in application environments that use remote procedure calls.